 Buncee is an “award-winning creation and communication tool for students, teachers, and administrators”.
 This tool is all about making learning more visual through media-rich communication.

 You can choose from their inbuilt templates or create custom ones and build presentations, individually or in a collaborative manner.
-Buncee works on Apple iOS and chrome both, and presentations can be embedded in email, and also be shared via URL, OR code, etc.
+Buncee works on Apple iOS and chrome both, and presentations can be embedded in an email, and also be shared via URL, OR code, etc.

 Students can add animations, drawings, emojis, videos, and other designing options.
 Buncee gives a lot of creative freedom for students to be able to express their learning using their own imagination, giving them a lot of visual media options to play with and create something unique.